RocketSoftware/rocket-mvbasic/docs/usage/Formatting.md

 ## Formatting Usage

+**Note:** Formatting configuration is partially supported for jBASE.

 There are three ways to format a document:

 - Document formatting: press <kbd>F1</kbd> to open a command window and then enter "Format Document" to format the entire document.